 “I’ll pilot ZAP.”
 Lucille ushered Charlie and Daisuke into the elevator down to the hangars.
 “You both pilot two robots at once.
 Why can’t I?”

 “Just trust me,” said Lucille.
 The elevator opened into Zephyr-Blue’s hangar.
-They boarded their respective cockpits; the blue chest remained empty, obsolete as Lucille controlled the engines from the head.
+They boarded their respective cockpits.
 From surrounding hangers launched hundreds of roaring robots.
-Lucille activated her own engines and the Blue Zephyr shot into space on a column of steam.
+Lucille activated her own robot’s chest-engines and the Blue Zephyr shot into space on a column of steam.

 Lucille, Charlie, and Daisuke floated kilometers above the moon.
 Below them, hundreds of robots maneuvered to build a giant human chest.
 Lucille drifted to align the Blue Zephyr’s hips over the combined robot’s muscular neck.
 Zephyr-Blue contorted to become a crude head.